 When our Atlanta injury lawyers meet with someone for the first time, we have to ask them if they were traveling on a permitted road at the time of their crash.
 If the answer is no, you may not have standing to sue.

 If you did not have permission to ride your ATV on a particular street and got into an accident, you may not be entitled to damages.
 This is the last thing your Atlanta injury lawyer wants to see happen.
 This is why it’s better to just ride your ATV in places where it’s allowed.
 The nature of these vehicles makes it so that you’re already at an increased risk of getting hurt.
 You don’t want to make things worse.

 There Are Certain Designated Areas Throughout the State Where You Can Drive Your ATV

-Your ATV Must Meet Certain Specifications Per State Law
+Did Your Crashed ATV Meet Specifications Per Georgia Law?

 Your Atlanta Injury Attorney Can Review Your Case to See if You Have Standing to Sue

 We offer all new clients the chance to come in and meet with one of our associates for free.
 You don’t have to pay anything upfront even if you choose to retain our services.
-Knowing what is at risk, and knowing that you’re afraid to sue, it’s in your best interest to reach out to us.
+Knowing what is at stake, it’s in your best interest to reach out to us.
 Since the consultation is free, you have nothing to lose.